Bring Your Own Device (BYOD) - Information from Netsafe

 The recommended device is a Chromebook or laptop, however, you may choose another device, provided it can hold its charge for up to six hours, and connect to the internet.
 It must have the latest version of Google Chrome installed.
 Phones are not an approved learning device.

-- Stores such as PB Tech, Noel Leeming, Warehouse Stationery, etc often have sales.
+- Stores such as PB Tech, Noel Leeming, Warehouse Stationery, etc often have sales, or refurbished laptops here.